 Canon R6 vs Panasonic S1R

 The Canon EOS R6 and the Panasonic Lumix DC-S1R are two enthusiast cameras that were officially introduced, respectively, in July 2020 and February 2019.
-Both the Canon R6 and the S1R are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
+Both the R6 and the S1R are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
 The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 46.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.